WhiskersReneeWe/DSND_projects/README.md

 __Acknowledgement__

 1. All the errors are mine.
-This repo is for practicing purpose only.
+This repo is for personal exercise purpose only.
 2. The instructions on how to use the web app is directly taken from Udacity.

 ## Author